Witold's Report: Background

-In Auschwitz
+Auschwitz

-Inside the camp Pilecki organized an underground Military Organization (Związek Organizacji Wojskowej, ZOW), connected with other smaller underground organizations.
+Inside the camp Pilecki organized an underground military organization (Związek Organizacji Wojskowej, ZOW), connected with other smaller underground organizations.

 Pilecki planned a general uprising in Auschwitz and hoped that the Allies would drop arms or troops into the camp (most likely the Polish 1st Independent Parachute Brigade, based in Great Britain), and that the Home Army would organize an assault on the camp from outside.
 In 1943, the Gestapo redoubled its efforts to ferret out ZOW members, succeeding in killing many of them.
 Pilecki decided to break out of the camp, hoping to personally convince Home Army leaders about his idea of the uprising in Auschwitz.
 On the night of April 26/27, 1943, Pilecki made a daring escape from the camp, but the Home Army did not accept his insurgency plan, as the Allies considered his reports about the Holocaust exaggerated.

-The report
+Report

-ZOW's intelligence network inside the camp started to send regular reports to the Home Army from October 1940.
-Beginning in November 1940, the first information about genocide occurring in the camp was sent via ZOW to Home Army Headquarters in Warsaw.
+ZOW's intelligence network inside the camp started to send regular reports to the Home Army starting in October 1940.
+Beginning in November 1940, the first information about genocide occurring in the camp was sent via ZOW to the Home Army headquarters in Warsaw.
 From March 1941 onwards Witold Pilecki's messages were forwarded to the Polish government in exile in London and, through it, to the British government and other Allied governments.
 These reports informed the Allies about the unfolding Holocaust and were the principal source of intelligence on Auschwitz-Birkenau for the Western Allies.